referential-ai/boswell-test/docs/grading.md

 - **Raw Numeric Grades**: Displayed with 2 decimal places (e.g., "3.75") for consistency
 - **Combined Format**: For clarity, some displays show both: "A- (3.75)"

+## Grade Scale Variations

+The system uses two different grade scales in different contexts:

+1. **University Standard Scale** (used in grading.md and most calculations):
+   - A+ = 4.25, A = 4.0, A- = 3.75, etc.

+2. **GPA Scale** (used in Excel module for certain calculations):
+   - A+ = 4.0 (same as A), A- = 3.7, B+ = 3.3, etc.

+The GPA scale is used primarily for converting between letter grades and numeric values in the Excel cross-grading table generation, while the University Standard Scale is used for the core grading functions.

 ## Raw Numeric Averages

 The system now calculates and prominently displays raw numeric averages in all reports: